salaimuniselvam-s/streaming-app/Readme.md

 ##### **Common Routes**

--**GET /admin/get-all-plans** - Retrieves all subscription plans available in the system for customers, which is used in customer registration.
+-**GET /admin/get-all-plans** - Retrieves all subscription plans available in the system for customers to choose when they register.

-Admin and Customer Routes are Protected by Jwt Tokens.
+**Note: Admin and Customer Routes are Protected by Jwt Tokens.**

 ##### **Admin Routes**